LinusHenze/Fugu14/README.md

-# Fugu14 - Untethered iOS 15 Jailbreak, Also Happy November Fools!
+# Fugu15 - Untethered iOS 15 Jailbreak, That Is Not Even Close To Finished!

 Fugu14 is an (most definitely incomplete) iOS 15 Jailbreak, including an untether (persistence), kernel exploit, kernel PAC bypass and PPL bypass.
 The CVE numbers of the vulnerabilities are: CVE-2021-30883.